forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-glossary.md

 **Prompt Chaining:** The method to select the right prompt engineering, which is a break-up of complex tasks into several intermediate steps, and then tie it back together in the hope that the AI generates a more concrete, customized, and thus better result.
 To get the best prompt, use the “Retry” option to regenerate code.

-**Semantic Retrieval:** A scenario that allows a large language model to utilize all the knowledge that exists in a customer's CRM data.
+**semantic retrieval:** A scenario where a large language model uses all the knowledge that exists in a customer's CRM data.
 Each CRM user has access to a personalized generative AI.